KHLAAC Bylaws

 Section 4.
 Special meetings.
 Special meetings may be called by the chairperson and shall be called by the chairperson if requested by a majority of members of the commission.
 Notice of special meetings shall be given by the secretary to the membership and executive director, and in accordance with KOMA, not less than five (5) business days prior to the meeting.
 The notice shall state the purpose, time, and place of the meeting.
 Notice may be by mail, telephone or email.

-CONDUCT OF MEETINGS
+ARTICLE V: CONDUCT OF MEETINGS

 Section 1.
 Parliamentary authority.
 Meetings shall be conducted according to Robert’s Rules of Order Newly Revised edition in all cases where they are applicable, and not inconsistent with these by-laws or state statute.